10 Top Books to Become a Back-end Engineer in 2024

 More books you may like:

-4. Best Book to Learn Python: Learn Python 3 the Hard Way
+4. Best Book to Learn Python: Learn Python the Hard Way, 5th Edition

-Learn Python 3 the Hard Way by Zed A. Shaw helps the reader learn the basics of programming with Python 3.
-Readers will learn Python through 52 outstandingly crafted exercises.
+Learn Python the Hard Way, 5th Edition by Zed A. Shaw helps the reader learn the basics of programming with Python.
+Readers will learn Python through 60 outstandingly crafted exercises.
 Each exercise is building on the previous, and each one teaches the reader about some new features of the language.
 You just have to do all these exercises and find your solutions to problems you run into.

 The book starts with Exercise 0 which is about getting Python set up on your computer.
 As you go through the book, you will learn about the following: